lotreklab/hvad-migration/README.md

 # Hvad migration

-Migrate your data safetly with Hvad 🏳
+Experimental way to migrate your data safetly using Hvad 🇳🇱

+Part of this repository is now in our django-hvad personal fork.

 ## Keep data during migration